 Perform other duties as assigned.

-Understand how to connect, and will stay connected to the team through internet resources such as Skype for Business
+Understand how to connect, and will stay connected to the team through internet resources such as Skype for Business.

 Assist in staffing multiple proposals with contingent and current employee candidates.

 Report successes, hindrances and milestone results, both positive and negative with solutions, to direct line management.